Everton de Viña del Mar

 Everton de Viña del Mar is a Chilean football club based in the city of Viña del Mar.

-The club was founded 24 June 1909 after a group of Anglo-Chilean teenagers formed a football club and named it after the English team Everton who had recently completed a pioneering tour of South America.
+The club was founded on 24 June 1909 after a group of Anglo-Chilean teenagers formed a football club and named it after the English team Everton who had recently completed a pioneering tour of South America.
 The club's nickname is "Ruleteros" or the roulette players in English, after Viña del Mar's status as a gambling resort.

 Everton is Chile's sixth most successful team, having won the national title 4 times, an achievement shared with both Audax Italiano and Magallanes.
 Additionally, it is the second most successful team outside Santiago de Chile, behind Cobreloa of Calama.

-The club's home stadium is the 22,340 capacity Estadio Sausalito, while its biggest rival is Santiago Wanderers of Valparaíso.
+The club's home stadium is the 22,340-capacity Estadio Sausalito, while its biggest rival is Santiago Wanderers of Valparaíso.
 In the meetings between the two clubs, Everton have won 64 to 50 losses.